bnorum/norumkaraoke/README.md

 ### norum karaoke ###

-this is an app i am making for my mobile app development class "CSC-185" at hofstra university
+This is an app I am making for my mobile app development class "CSC-185" at Hofstra University.

-it is a karaoke app which allows the user to create .lrc files for their songs

-it is a work in progress..
+It is both an karaoke app and a love letter to the beautiful ASCII art of my youth.